 - too much detail

 - too much deliberation

-In same ways this is like the law of diminishing returns.
+In some ways this is like the law of diminishing returns.
 But it’s more than that – beyond a certain point, further investment is not just a waste of time, energy and resources, but is often actually detrimental to achieving the goals your “fitting” was designed for.

 Thinking more about this issue, I remembered a book by Edward de Bono about lateral thinking (a term which he invented himself).
 In it there is an exercise which relates to overfitting.
-De Bono makes the point that we are culturally indoctrinated to expect every move in a a process to create a valid result – that is we have to justify every step we take.
+De Bono makes the point that we are culturally indoctrinated to expect every move in a process to create a valid result – that is we have to justify every step we take.
 This can be disastrous for creativity and innovation.